yugeyue1234/Indoor-Human-Object-Detection/README.md

 - numpy
 ## 3. How to use it
-Download the dataset and place it in the same folder as the code
+Download the dataset and place it in the same folder as the code The experimental code is in: the code file
 ### 3.1 Run with ConvNet and SVM classification model
 ```python
 a; first run gate.py - import the dataset into it and use this code to partition the dataset